Fiona Willis tells us all about her Mum, Bronwen’s, ongoing journey

 Unfortunately because of covid, mum’s tests were delayed until July.
 We spent 4 nights in London, Mum was in hospital for 2 of them, and I was at a local Premier Inn down the road.
 Despite covid restrictions, I was allowed to stay with mum on the first day, as the professor wanted to speak to me about the genetic implications of mum’s illness – unfortunately this took place on a very busy ward, and somehow the pale blue curtain felt a little too thin for the intensity of the conversation we were having.
 Mum was discharged later than planned, so I booked an extra night at the hotel for her to recover – unfortunately we were caught in a very heavy rainshower on the way back, but this didn’t dull our elation that the tests were finally over and done with.
 Unfortunately, this wasn’t the last hospital stay for mum that month.

 The week after mum’s tests, she suddenly started speaking gibberish, which prompted me to dial 999.
 She was taken to hospital and diagnosed with a TIA, after I was initially told that “Everyone over 50 gets a bit confused sometimes”.
 She was prescribed aspirin, and we were sent home.
-Ten days later the same thing happened, but this time she was blue-lighted to hospital and had a huge seizure upon arrival at the hospital.
-I sat next to her as she lay unconscious for 4 hours, and a very keen young doctor told me he’d never met a patient with Leukodystrophy before, and it was very interesting – I think mum is a bit of a medical unicorn.
+Ten days later the same thing happened, but this time she was blue-lighted to hospital and had a huge seizure upon arrival.
+I sat next to her as she lay unconscious for 4 hours, and a keen young doctor told me he’d never met a patient with Leukodystrophy before, and it was very interesting – I think mum is a bit of a medical unicorn.
 Mum was in hospital for 4 days unable to form basic sentences, and we were told she’d had a stroke.
-However, in her review in September this was confirmed to be a nasty seizure that had caused a bleed.
+However, in her review the following September this was confirmed to be a nasty seizure that had caused a bleed.
 Luckily, she was prescribed an anti-seizure medication during her hospital stay, and has not had another one since.
 Mum’s dad had several seizures in the lead up to his death, so it’s amazing to me that a medication can simply stop this from happening.

 We finally received mum’s genetic results at the end of June 2022.
 She has ALSP (Adult-onset leukoencephalopathy with axonal spheroids and pigmented glia), a type of leukodystrophy that causes changes in personality, thinking, and muscle function, eventually causing people to develop dementia and later decline into a vegetative state.
 My aunt is now awaiting her appointment to be tested as she is having symptoms, which may or may not be related.
 I am also waiting for my genetics appointment because I would like to know either way if I am going to go on to develop the disease, to plan my life accordingly.